kwaklab-cornell/simGRO/README.md

 Right click to activate pop-up menu.
 Keyboard shotcut keys also available (ESC to quit).

 ## Introduction
-RNA polymerase II (Pol II) is a dynamic enzyme carrying out the key step of transcription.
-Transcription factors (TFs) bind to promoters to recruit Pol II, but Pol II pauses soon after initiating RNA synthesis.
-Paused Pol II escapes in productive elongation making nascent RNA, until the RNA is cleaved and Pdl II is terminated.
-The on and off rates of TFs and pausing factors, Pol II elongation speed and termination rates shape the landscape of Pol II traversing on a gene.
-How these steps dictate the activity of RNA synthesis has been the major focus of the studies of transcription mechanisms.
+Transcription is a dynamic process.
+On and off rates of transcription factor (TF) binding, RNA polymerase II (Pol II) pausing and elongation, nascent RNA cleavage and termination shape the landscape of Pol II traversing on a gene and dictate the amount of RNA production.
+Through simulating Pol II dynamics, the following questions will be addressed.
+1. Determine the effect of each step, in particular the pausing escape step.
+2. Devise experimental parameters that accurately reflect each step of transcription.
+3. Train a deep learning machine that determines which step is regulated in a gene.